brodieaustin/poisoned-well-novel/poisoned-well.md

 "And how far would two bottles get us?"
 Quill asked.

 "To the other side, but I know traveller's minds.
 It's never just back and forth, is it.
 It's that and then some.
 'Well why not take me to the portage' they say.
-Or, 'But Castle Wray isn't much further.'
+Or, 'But Castle Wray is not much further.'
 You know how it is."

 "Yes, we do.
 And how to get us within two days of Corton."